why-el/crowd-written-novel/NOVEL.md

 It was a sunny May day when Bill decided to take a walk.
-He reached for his cane
+He reached for his cane, a sunburst strip of world-worn oak embroidered with his late granddaughter's favorite dandelion seeds, but paused when he found that it was not in its usual resting place.
+His frantic fingers, sinewy with hardship, grasped at all corners of the tiny closet, unearthing